jan904/TDC_Max10/README.md

 Again, a waveform generator was used to feed signals in the FPGA.
 A HSMC breakout boards is used to use simple pins as inputs.
 Connect the ground to GND and the input to PIN_C9 (see pin plan of breakout board in the Documentation folder).
 Input are rectangular signals with 2.5V.

 The system is programmed via UART.
 To allow access to the port, a rule file has to be inserted to "/etc/udev/rules.d".
 Copy the rule file in Documentation into this directory and reload rules.

+### One Channel, UART
+This is exactly the same design as for the Max1000, only adapted to the Development Kit.
+Now runs on a 25MHz clock.
+Other than that, there are no changes.

+### One Channel, Ethernet
+The speed of UART is a limiting factor for the input frequency of the delay line.
+For this reason, implementing communication via Ethernet was started.
+However, this is quite involved and still does not work.

+The design instatiates a ethernet_setup IP which handles most of the ethernet logic.
+This IP is connected to the phy on the Max10 Development Kit via RGMII connection.
+The working principle of this IP and the correct Pin connections are specified in the provided documents in Documentation.
+However, to corretly instantiate the IP, several configuration bits have to be specified in the register space (chapter 5 in the ethernet documentation).
+To be able to access the register, a nio2 processor is added into the design.
+The setup of this design is done in the platform designer (.sopcinfo file).
+The nios2 processor can be programmed using eclipse which can be opened directly in the quartus tool menu.
+However, until now, i could not get this programming of the nios2 processor to work and therefore was unable to get the ethernet communication running (Without setting TX_ena in the Command_config, the port is disabled).
+I also did not start developing a python script to recieve the ethernet data.